Makgadikgadi Pan

-The Makgadikgadi Pan /m@'kædi'kædi/ (Tswana pronunciation /tn/), a salt pan situated in the middle of the dry savanna of north-eastern Botswana, is one of the largest salt flats in the world.
+The Makgadikgadi Pan /m@'kædi'kædi/ (Tswana pronunciation /tn/) is a salt pan situated in the middle of the dry savanna of north-eastern Botswana, is one of the largest salt flats in the world.
 The pan is all that remains of the formerly enormous Lake Makgadikgadi, which once covered an area larger than Switzerland, but dried up tens of thousands of years ago.
 Recent studies of human mitochondrial DNA suggest that modern Homo sapiens first began to evolve in this region some 200,000 years ago, when it was a vast, exceptionally fertile area of lakes, rivers, marshes, woodlands and grasslands especially favorable for habitation by evolving hominins and other mammals.

 Location and description

 Lying southeast of the Okavango Delta and surrounded by the Kalahari Desert, Makgadikgadi is technically not a single pan, but many pans with sandy desert in between, the largest being the Sua (Sowa), Ntwetwe and Nxai Pans.
 The largest individual pan is about 1900 sqmi.
-In comparison, Salar de Uyuni in Bolivia is a single salt flat of 4100 sqmi, rarely has much water, and is generally claimed to be the world's largest salt pan.
 A dry, salty, clay crust most of the year, the pans are seasonally covered with water and grass, and are then a refuge for birds and animals in this very arid part of the world.
 The climate is hot and dry, but with regular annual rains.

-The main water source is the 330 kilometers (210 mi) long Nata River, called Amanzanyama in Zimbabwe, where it rises at Sandown about 37 mi from Bulawayo.
+The main water source is the 330 km Nata River, called Amanzanyama in Zimbabwe, where it rises at Sandown about 37 mi from Bulawayo.
 A smaller amount of water is supplied by the Boteti River from the Okavango Delta.

 These salt pans cover 6200 sqmi in the Kalahari Basin and form the bed of the ancient Lake Makgadikgadi, which evaporated many millennia ago.
 Archaeological recovery in the Makgadikgadi Pan has revealed the presence of prehistoric humans through abundant finds of stone tools; some of these tools have been dated sufficiently early to establish their origin as earlier than the era of Homo sapiens.
 Pastoralists herded grazing livestock here when water was more plentiful earlier in the Holocene.

-The lowest place in the basin is Sua Pan with an elevation of 2,920 feet.
+The lowest place in the basin is Sua Pan with an elevation of 2920 ft.